CosmicNyx/A-Love-Message/README.md

 ## Concept
 This concept explores visual and interactive storytelling through the aesthetics of terminals and files.
-We use pop up windows as journal entries to showcase a story about the conflicts and inner Turmoil about romantic relationships, their views on being an aromantica dn ace.
-The interactive part comes from unexpected moments through reading the diary and the characters feelings.
+We use pop-up windows as journal entries to showcase a story about the conflicts and inner turmoil about romantic relationships, and their views on being aromantic and ace.
+The interactive part comes from unexpected moments through reading the diary and the character's feelings.
 Unexpected popups, Java animations, exploring through files and entries.

 ## Ideas
 I chose to work on a web-based project because I like building them.
 In my haste to think of something, I began coding some features as I considered the narrative.
 The designathon offered me the opportunity to unwind, code something random, and create the basis for next projects.